Jamesliangk9/unsw-restech.github.io/docs/using_katana/monitor_jobs.md

 When you submit a job to Katana, it is placed in a queue and handled by the scheduler.
 The scheduler decides when and where your job will run based on several factors:

-- Are there enough available resources?
-(CPUs, memory, GPUs, walltime slots)
-- How long is the job’s requested **walltime**?
-- How many resources has this user using and used in the past?
-- How long has the job already been waiting in the queue?
+- Available resources: Are there enough free CPUs, memory, GPUs, and walltime slots to run your job?
+Hence, if the system is busy or resources are limited, your job may need to wait until enough become free.
+- Requested walltime: Jobs asking for a shorter runtime are often easier to fit in and may start sooner.
+It can be difficult to estimate walltime accurately, but you test your code, it will be more familiar
+- Fairness: The scheduler also considers how many resources you are currently using.
+If you are already running many jobs or using a large amount of resources, your new jobs may need to wait longer so that others also get fair access.
+- Queue waiting time: Jobs that have been waiting longer gain priority over newer submissions.
+This usually happens when a job remains in the queue for a long time.
+The scheduler increments the job's priority over time, ensuring that older jobs eventually move ahead in the queue and get scheduled.

+In short, the scheduler tries to balance efficiency (keeping the system busy) with fairness (making sure everyone gets a fair share of resources).

 Understanding these factors can help you make better choices about resource requests and job planning.